 Our Training Program aims to provide a deep understanding of the benefits of gardening as a therapy, therapeutic gardening methods and techniques, suitable activities for participants, plus the knowledge and skills to successfully grow a thriving garden.

 Therapeutic Gardening Programs assist to build self-esteem, confidence, improve health and wellbeing and create positive social experiences through meaningful and fun activities.

 There is a great amount of research showing the benefits of gardening for;

 - Physical – improves strength, energy and assists fine motor skills and hand-eye coordination

-- Psychological – improves emotional well-being, reduces anxiety and stress, stimulates senses
+- Psychological – improves emotional well-being, reduces anxiety and stress, stimulates senses and calms nervous system

 - Cognitive – improves concentration, good for problem solving skills and exercises memory